KillerKing93/Excel-Template-For-Simple-Budget-Planning/README.md

-# A TEMPLATE THAT CAN BE USED TO MAKE A BUSINESS BUDGET PLAN
+# A TEMPLATE THAT CAN BE USED TO MAKE A SIMPLE BUSINESS BUDGET PLAN

 ## TO USE
 Copy A2 to H2, then right click "Harga Total", press Insert Copied Cells, and then click option "Shift cells down".